 Legacy Christian Academy will compile and publish an annual report to share basic information about the wellness policy and report on the progress of the schools within the district in meeting wellness goals.
 This annual report will be published around the same time each year in August, and will include information from each school.
-The SWC will establish and monitor specific and appropriate goals and objectives for LCA.
+The SWC will establish and monitor goals and objectives for the District's schools, specific and appropriate for each instructional unit.
 This report will include, but is not limited to:

-- The website address for the Wellness Policy and/or how the public can receive/access a copy of the Wellness Policy; - A description of the school's progress in meeting the wellness policy goals; - A summary of each school's events or activities related to wellness policy implementation; - The name, position title, and contact information of the designated school policy leader(s) - Information on how individuals and the school community can get involved with the SWC.
+- The website address for the wellness policy and/or how the public can receive/access a copy of the wellness policy; - A description of the school's progress in meeting the wellness policy goals; - A summary of each school's events or activities related to wellness policy implementation; - The name, position title, and contact information of the designated school policy leader(s) - Information on how individuals and the school community can get involved with the SWC.

-LCA will actively notify households/families of the availability of the annual report in the Knightly News and the school web site at www.legacyknights.org.
+The District will actively notify households/families of the availability of the annual report in the Ambassador Weekly, and/or monthly Parent Page.

-6.5 Revisions and Updating the Policy
+Revisions and Updating the Policy